 “Two years ago, we partnered with Mothers’ Milk Bank Northeast to offer pre-screened donated human milk to newborns who need it.
 We are very pleased to extend our partnership with the milk bank and become a milk depot to make it easier for donors to help babies who need breast milk to thrive,” said Joanna Vallie, Director of Maternity at Emerson Hospital.

 Since many mothers have the experience of first receiving donor milk and then donating it, the process brings Emerson full circle.

 “Donor mothers find the experience of donating their breast milk very meaningful.
 The new depot at Emerson Hospital makes it more convenient for them to donate their milk and provides an opportunity to share information about this unique, lifesaving gift,” said Naomi Bar-Yam, executive director of Mothers’ Milk Bank Northeast.

-Coverage of the event included an Emerson Hospital press release, articles in the Boston Globe and the Concord Journal, and an interview on WBUR, Boston’s NPR radio station, during the morning news.
+Coverage of the event included an Emerson Hospital press release, articles in Boston Magazine, the Boston Globe and the Concord Journal, and an interview on WBUR, Boston’s NPR radio station, during the morning news.
 Attendees signed a special “Got Milk?” onesie celebrating the event that will be framed and hung at Emerson Hospital’s Clough Birthing Center.
 Mothers’ Milk Bank Northeast brought back its own, special copy signed by hospital staff in friendship.

 “The hospital staff we serve on a daily basis keep us inspired,” said Cynthia Cohen, director of client relations for the milk bank.
 “This event illustrated Emerson’s warmth and strength of community.
 Milk banking and saving the lives of our tiniest patients bring out the best in us.”